PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit replaces two AST-identical quantized-activation/ binary-bridge recovery sequences with one ordered helper.
-Each caller still executes the same 10 raw ModelIR mutators in the same position, from quantized HardSigmoid, MaxPool, Softmax, and Logistic recovery through Softmax-Transpose canonicalization and five safe binary-bridge variants.
-The first conditional full binary-bridge call and the second Concat-recovery successor remain outside the helper.
-Runtime pass count, conditions, and registered-runner AST count are unchanged while the lowerer loses another 6 net lines.
+The latest implementation unit replaces two AST-identical SiNet terminal layout-recovery sequences with one ordered helper.
+Each caller still executes the same eight raw ModelIR mutators in the same position, from shuffle-residual and pre-Add/PReLU recovery through Concat/dual-Resize affine, Softmax-mask, and terminal constant-PReLU bridges.
+Terminal clamp cleanup and very-late shape reconciliation remain outside as distinct predecessors, as do their different successors.
+Runtime pass count and registered-runner AST count are unchanged while the lowerer loses another 4 net lines.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.